 get2gether is the clearest youth anchor in the district

-For parents, that is the kind of primary source that makes a district reliable.
-Not because every problem disappears, but because one real place with real people and real times is visible.
+For parents, that is the kind of primary source (information directly from the provider, office, or organizer) that makes a district reliable.
+It shows one real place with real people, real times, a contact route and an age frame.
+The matching SalzburgTeen profile is get2gether Kinderfreunde.

 Streusalz shows that Gnigl is officially treated as a youth space

 The City of Salzburg page for Streusalz describes year-round mobile youth work for ages 13 to 21 and explicitly includes Gnigl.
-It also lists the youth radio "Your Voice", which according to the page is broadcast every second and fourth Sunday at 16:00.
+Mobile youth work means a professional youth-work team is reachable in the district and in public space, including outside a fixed building.
+The page also lists the youth radio "Your Voice", which according to the city page is broadcast every second and fourth Sunday at 16:00.

 District logic: when Gnigl is strong and when it is not